backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/X-Ray Advanced.md

 	- ![[attachments/Pasted image 20220519160333.png]]
 - **BatchGetTraces**: Retrieves a *list of traces specified by ID*.
 Each trace is a collection of segment documents that originates from a single request.
 - **GetTraceSummaries**: Retrieves *IDs and annotations for traces* available for a specified time frame using an optional filter. *To get the full traces, pass the trace IDs to BatchGet Traces*.
+	- We filter on annotations by using this.
 - **GetTraceGraph**: Retrieves a *service graph for one or more specific trace IDs*.

 ## X-Ray with BeanStalk